Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

-We computed the standard deviation of $d'_\text{estimated}$ across the 10,000 simulations of each parameter combination.
+We computed the standard deviation of $d'_\text{estimated}$ (denoted by $SD[d'_\text{estimated}]$) across the 10,000 simulations of each parameter combination.
 We compared this with the estimated standard error, $SE$.
-For this purpose, we squared $SE$ of each run, averaged the values and took the square root of the average.
-For the direct task, the difference between actual variability and our estimates was again $\leq 0.01$.
+For this purpose, we squared $SE$ of each run, averaged the values and took the square root of the average, which is the standard procedure to average standard errors.
+For the direct task, the difference between actual variability and our estimates was again $|SD[d'_\text{estimated}] - SE|\leq 0.01$.
 For the indirect task, the same was true when $N\geq 10$.
-However, for very small sample sizes ($N=5$) our reanalysis deviated to some degree but the absolute difference between actual standard deviation and our estimates still was $\leq 0.05$.
+However, for very small sample sizes ($N=5$) our reanalysis deviated to some degree but the absolute difference between actual standard deviation and our estimates still was $|SD[d'_\text{estimated}] - SE|\leq 0.05$.
 Since all reanalyzed studies use sample sizes of $N\geq 10$ in the indirect task, our reanalysis produced approximately unbiased estimates.
 Overall, our reanalysis approximates the appropriate analysis sufficiently well in the context we applied it to.

 In the appropriate analysis to infer an \ITA{}, one needs to transform continuous measurements of the indirect task (e.g., RTs) into a binary classification response.
 In this step it is important to use the best possible classifier, in order to achieve the highest $d'$ or \%-correct values and thereby increase the chance to establish an \ITA{}.
 Depending on the type of measurement that is taken in the indirect task (e.g., RT, brain activity, grip force, etc.), this best classifier can have different forms.
 In many cases, the median classifier is a suitable choice.
 For example with RT data (as in our replication based on \citeNP{Dehaene_etal_98}), the classifier computes for each participant the median RT across all trials and classifies a trial as congruent if the RT is faster than the median and as incongruent if the RT is slower.
 Below, we prove that the median classifier is optimal in this setting.
 The proof requires two assumptions: